patrykcieslak/stonefish/docs/actuators.rst

     sf::Thruster* th = new sf::Thruster(...);
     th->setWatchdog(Scalar(1));

-Not all of the actuators are going to use the watchdog as it is limitted to the ones that have a clear zero state.
+Not all of the actuators are going to use the watchdog as it is limited to the ones that have a clear zero state.

 .. note::